samtools/hts-specs/htsget.md

 `referenceName`
 _optional_
 </td><td>
 The reference sequence name, for example "chr1", "1", or "chrX".
-If "\*", unmapped (unplaced) reads are returned.
-If unspecified, all reads (mapped and unmapped) are returned.
+If "\*", unplaced unmapped reads are returned.
+If unspecified, all reads (mapped and unmapped) are returned. (*Unplaced* reads are a subset of unmapped reads; see the [SAM specification](https://github.com/samtools/hts-specs/raw/master/SAMv1.pdf) for details of this concept)

 The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
 </td></tr>